janus-idp/backstage-plugins/plugins/shared-react/README.md

 # ❗DEPRECATED❗

-This package is deprecated and no longer maintained.
+As of 2025/08/20, this package is deprecated and no longer maintained.
 See https://issues.redhat.com/browse/RHIDP-5309 for tips/suggestions on how to migrate to something else.

 ## Janus React Common